worldpeaceenginelabs/METAVERSE-SEED/README.md

 # Basics

 - Location pins can be everything (Info, News, Brainstorming, Event, Petition, Crowdfunding, Live Stream, App, Game, VR Location, Live Stream, and/or game, everything else...) and are shared directly peer-to-peer (P2P) between users via WebRTC.
-- Map tiles can come from every accessible map tile API, but will eventually also be shared directly peer-to-peer (P2P) between users via WebRTC in the future.
+- Map tiles can come from every accessible map tile API (users can use their maptile service api keys and or server addresses in the future), but maptiles will eventually also be shared directly peer-to-peer (P2P) between users via WebRTC in the future.

 # FEATURES